dondibrandidon/cs11-2024-82-mp/README.md

 ### **Test Levels**
 #### **`.|test_Level_tilt`**
-*(arranged alphabetically/how it would appear inside the folder)*

 1. **`ascii_`**
-   - Tests the levels in `ASCII` format for the monospace format.
+   - Tests the levels in `ASCII` format for the ASCII TileSet.

 2. **`basic_level`**
    - Tests all basic functions of a level (tilt, movement, scoring).